-When a car hits a pedestrian (someone walking on foot), the damages can be terrible.
-If you or a loved one were victims of a pedestrian accident in Macon, Georgia, you deserve compensation.
+When a car hits a pedestrian, the damages can be terrible.
+If you or a loved one were a victim of a pedestrian accident in Macon, Georgia, you deserve compensation.
 Never pay for any of your damages without first retaining legal counsel.

 Is It Worth Getting a Lawyer for a Pedestrian Accident?

 You might wonder if hiring a lawyer is even worth it.
 This is a common and understandable concern.
 In most cases, getting a lawyer is the best option.
 Pedestrian accidents are complicated, and every accident is different.

 An experienced attorney can investigate your case and help you decide what’s suitable for your situation.
 Our pedestrian accident lawyers in Macon can help by:

 - Building a solid injury claim

 - Handling the insurance company

 At the very least, it’s good to schedule a consultation.
 You can learn a lot about what to expect in your pedestrian accident settlement with us.